 "The inspiration for the Chimera was a design originally called the Sentinel and it was for the JDBA (Jerzee Devil Bali Association) knife that never got made.
-It had the Spectre butterfly closure centre slot and was a one piece design with a JD signature tail as the latch.
+It had the Specter butterfly closure center slot and was a one piece design with a JD signature tail as the latch.

 I wanted to do something different with the construction where the outer titanium scales supported the knife like an exoskeleton, so that when you assembled it, you’d see the hidden zen pins go through the liners and straight to the titanium."

-The goal was for it to be big and light so the blade stock was reduced from the Spectre and Basilisk’s 5/32 to ⅛ stock.
+The goal was for it to be big and light so the blade stock was reduced from the Specter and Basilisk’s 5/32 to ⅛ stock.

 A lot of criticism regarding my previous designs were that they were too similar so I went with something as different and unique as I could."